ianheggie/smart_bundler/README.md

-# SmartBundler
+# SmarterBundler

-smart_bundle not just runs bundle but can adjust the Gemfile to fix (some) reported errors when installing or updating gems.
+Enhances bundler by adjusting Gemfile when correctable errors are found

-It is primarily aimed at resolving ruby version conflicts where a gem now requires a different ruby version.
+It is primarily aimed at resolving ruby version conflicts where a gem now requires a later ruby version.

 ## Installation

 Install it using:

-    $ gem install smart_bundler
+    $ gem install smarter_bundler

+Do not install it via Gemfile, as it needs to execute even if bundle can't install/update the gems in Gemfile

 ## Usage

-Use smart_bundle instead of the bundle command when installing or upgrading gems.
+Use smarter_bundle instead of the bundle command when installing or upgrading gems.

 ## Notes